TheCuriousNerd/Praxis-Bot/README.md

 ## Docker-Compose Info:

-Use the following command to start up all the standalone containers based on the images you just created.
+Use the following command to start up all the standalone containers based on the images you just created after you clone the repository.

 To Start: